samuxiii/prototypes/learning/README.md

 _Note: not all files use the same python version.
 Take a look at the description._

 ### Todo
-- Create new neural networks from scratch
-- ~~Sentiment analysis neural network~~
-- Try something with chat bots
 - Add IA in planes game
 - Chatbot in telegram bots
 - CNN example